 What Is The Child Tax Credit?

-Here are the important facts about the Child Tax Credit:
+Here are some important facts about the Child Tax Credit:

-The Child Tax Credit can be worth as much as $1,000 per child for Tax Year 2012.
+- The Child Tax Credit can be worth as much as $1,000 per child for 2013 and later Tax Years.

-For 2012, the Child Tax Credit is at least partially refundable if you had an earned income of more than $3,000 (see the Additional Child Tax Credit).
+- For 2013, the Child Tax Credit is at least partially refundable if you had an earned income of more than $3,000 (see the Additional Child Tax Credit).
+This refundable portion of the credit will expire at the beginning of 2017.

 Do I Qualify for the Child Tax Credit?